 CRS Reports often provide analysis of key federal statutes or significant legislative proposals under consideration by Congress.
 CRS also frequently compiles official legislative histories for the statutes with which it has been concerned.

-Although CRS is prohibited from distributing its work directly to the public, non-confidential reports are available from a number of sources.
+New and updated CRS reports are available online via Congress.gov.
+Before 2018, CRS was prohibited from distributing its work directly to the public.
+Older non-confidential reports are available from a number of sources linked below.

 The U.S. Government Accountability Office (GAO) is an independent, nonpartisan agency that works for Congress.
 GAO investigates how the federal government spends taxpayer dollars.

 GAO Reports are frequently consulted by researchers, particularly when they are the published record of GAO's contribution to the drafting of legislation or its review of a legislative proposal before Congress.

 The Congressional Budget Office (CBO) produces independent nonpartisan analyses of budgetary and economic issues to support the Congressional budget process.

 The Office of Technology Assessment (OTA) provided Congress with objective analysis of scientific and technical issues.
 The OTA existed from 1972-1995.